Hospice New Zealand

 Accessing Support

-Getting referredaccessing_support.jpg
+Getting referred

 People are usually referred to their nearest hospice or palliative care service, but in special circumstances out-of-area referrals may be considered.